 Can I paint the panels ?

-Our best advice, following testing in-house, would be to use heat resistant paints such as radiator paint.
-Normal emulsion doesn’t bond very well (you can easily scratch it off).
+Yes BUT heat resistant paints such as radiator paint.
+Normal emulsion doesn’t bond very well and easily scratches.

 What splash protection do I need in a bathroom ?